shivesh01/HEATMAP/README.md

         height = [62, 64, 69, 75, 66, 68, 65, 71, 76, 73]
         weight = [120, 136, 148, 175, 137, 165, 154, 172, 200, 187]
 ```
-*Now we can plot & label the graph with graph-type and label then what you want to put on **x** and **y** axis in graph.
+*Now we can plot & label the graph with graph-type and label then what you want to put on **x** and **y** axis in the graph.
 Here we will be going with scatterplot as graph-type and x label as height and y label as weight.*
 ```python
         sns.scatterplot(x=height, y=weight)
 ```